MichaIng/DietPi-Docs/docs/dietpi_tools/system_maintenance.md

     DietPi-Backup is purely based on `Rsync`, i.e., DietPi-Backup uses a backup on a file by file basis and is not based on an archive algorithm.
 This leads to the fact that file permissions/attributes are only preserved correctly in case of a Linux file system as the target directory.
     In other cases (e.g. a Samba share), file permissions are not saved in the right manner and DietPi-Backup will not work appropriate.

-    **Therefore, DietPi-Backup should only be used to/from a directory which handles Linux file attributes (e.g. NFS).**
+    **Therefore, DietPi-Backup should only be used to/from a directory which handles Linux file attributes (e.g. NFS mounts or ext4 file systems).**

 !!! info "DietPi userdata may not be included"